Welcome to I Am Roe, Hear Me Roar!

 I promise there will be plenty of political intrigue, legal maneuvering, virtue signaling, and straight-up knock-down drag-out fights for the hearts and minds of the American people and their collective support either for or against abortion.

-I’m thrilled you’re hanging out with me.
+And, I’m thrilled you’re hanging out with me.

 So, are you ready?

 Buckle up and hop on over to kelleykellercom.stage.site (that’s k-e-l-l-e-y-k-e-l-l-e-r.com) or your favorite podcast app to come along for the ride.